andpenguin/AAFSG/README.md

 Here is how I made it (seedfinding tutorial by me): https://youtu.be/CxJWSMeYE5U

-Big thanks to Denry, DylanDC14, and ExerSolver for helping with the project, and T_Wagz for playing it in Beta
+Big thanks to Denry, DylanDC14, and ExerSolver for helping with the project, and T_Wagz for playing it in Beta!

+Also, this project could not exist without the work of Neil and KaptainWutax in creating the seedfinding libraries.